zama-ai/bounty-program/Bounties/Application/create-regex-engine-tutorial.md

-# Create a homomorphic regex engine tutorial with Concrete Numpy or TFHE-rs
+# Create a homomorphic regex engine and write a tutorial about it
-`Application`

 ## Overview
-In this bounty, you're expected to create a homomorphic regular expression engine that operate on encrypted bytes of an ASCII string and write a tutorial for it, either with Concrete Numpy or TFHE-rs.
+Create a homomorphic regular expression engine that operate on encrypted bytes of an ASCII string and write a tutorial about it.

 ## Description